Raven Ridge Wildlife center

 Meet the mammals, birds, and reptiles that share our backyards!

 Learn to appreciate and live in harmony with some of these amazing creatures.

 Learn what it means to be a wildlife rehabilitator.

 Find out what our job looks like every day and what you can do to help!

-Available animals include: Virginia opossum, mink, striped skunk, black rat snake, eastern box turtles, red-eared slider, owls, and hawks.
+Available animals include: Virginia opossum, mink, striped skunk, eastern box turtles, red-eared slider, owls, and hawks.
 All animals are subject

 to change and requests may not be able to be honored.